The Memorable Masque of the Middle Temple and Lincoln's Inn: Exoticism

 The masque had a Virginia theme; Chapman had been a follower of the Prince of Wales, Prince Henry, before Henry's death in November 1612, and Henry had been a strong backer of the movement to colonize the New World.
-The principal masquers were stylized as Native Americans, "Princes of Virginia" and "sun priests"," though without much representative accuracy: they were dressed in "cloth of silver embroidered with gold," with olive-colored masks, though they were also lavishly feathered and equipped with ornaments "imitating Indian work" — an attempt at an effect "altogether estrangeful and Indian-like."
+The principal masquers were stylized as Native Americans, "Princes of Virginia" and "sun priests"," though without much representative accuracy: they were dressed in "cloth of silver embroidered with gold," with olive-colored masks or "vizerds", though they were also lavishly feathered and equipped with ornaments "imitating Indian work" — an attempt at an effect "altogether estrangeful and Indian-like."
 The conceit was that these sun-worshippers had come to honor the wedding couple and to accept Christianity.
 The princes' costumes of "cloth of silver with a trail of gold" can be seen as a textile allegory of Britain's economic ventures in the New World that eventually led to transatlantic slavery.
+One performer, a Mr Peters, refused to return his costume.

 The masquers were said to come from Virginia, but the text and scenery also alluded to sun-worship and gold mining which had more to do with ventures in South America.
 The imagery was based on Walter Ralegh's The Discovery of Guiana, the account of his 1595 El Dorado expedition, and the idea of the mother of gold.
 Chapman had written on Guiana in a poem De Guiana in 1596, and transferred the imagery to Virginia.
 In the poem Chapman outlined a female and Elizabethan England that would be a sibling and a mother to Guiana in "a golden world".